nus-cs2113-AY2122S2/tp/docs/team/wraineflores.md

 * Helped maintain issue trackers for our Github

-* Helped remind our group of possible gaps in our product

 * Updating user/developer docs that are not specific to a feature and see a change fits it

 * Regularly code reviews teammates' codes for merging into our master